ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 The extension would also define a new HTTP header (Example-UDP-Timestamps) that includes a context ID value.
-Servers that understand this new HTTP header would be able to consequently handle and parse datagrams on the context ID, while all other servers would silently drop the datagrams.
+Servers that understand this new HTTP header would be able to consequently handle and parse datagrams with the context ID, while all other servers would silently drop the datagrams.
 Clients also indicate their support for receiving on this Context ID by registering it.